Last updated on April 18th, 2022

 Compared to its humble beginnings, social media has proven to be an effective channel in the B2B marketing space over the last few years.
 In fact, 79% of B2B marketers rated social media as the most effective marketing channel.

-Be Consistent: It is extremely important that your online presence is consistent and connected.
-Consider cross promoting your various accounts, to provide your audience more ways to connect and engage with your brand.
+It is extremely important that your online presence is consistent and connected.
+Consider cross-promoting your various accounts, to provide your audience with more ways to connect and engage with your brand.
 Besides, you need to have a killer social media page design to stay on top of the game.

 05. Test, Analyze And Adjust To Scale Success